Lake Superior - Crown Jewel of All Great Lakes

 These rock walls are the result of volcanic activity.

-Agawa rock pictographs is the sacred place for the Obijwe people.
-Not sure what this means, but I guess it's some sort of ritual gifts.
+Agawa rock pictographs are a sacred place for the Obijwe people.
+Not sure what this means, but I guess it's some sort of ritual gift.

 The famous pictographs.

-They are believed to be 150-400 years old and painted with a ground hematite and animal fat.
+They are believed to be 150-400 years old and painted with ground hematite and animal fat.

-A park's ranger is these to assist visitors and answer any questions.
+A park ranger is there to assist visitors and answer any questions.
 The most frequently asked question: "Will you rescue me if I fall into the water?"

 The last trail we hiked was Pinguisibi running along the Sand River.

-The trail takes you to a few of gorgeous waterfalls up river.
+The trail takes you to a few gorgeous waterfalls upriver.

-These black rocks is a result of lava flowing from volcano craters.
+These black rocks are a result of lava flowing from volcano craters.
 It still looks fresh even though the rocks are very old.

 There is a canoe/kayak route along this river with portages to bypass waterfalls.